nadrino/kotor-walkthrough/kotor/walkthrough/048_Tatooine.md

 - Upgrade Light Saber
     - Krayt Dragon
     - Violet crystal!
-    - blue LS -> opila -> for Juhani
+    - blue LS -> opila -> for Juhani -> keep the stun one
+- Upgrade guns + calo armor
 - Canderous (4/6)
 	- I was wondering if you had any more war stories.
 	- **You had the choice not to destroy them.**
 	- You could have found another way.
 	- How did they redeem themselves?
+- Juhani (3/6) - (level 14) -> now on Switch
+	- Is something wrong?
+	- I am sorry, Juhani.
+	- **I do not remember seeing any of your race on Taris…**
+	- **How could such a government last?**
+	- **Decent humans are hard to find.**
+	- Your parents?
-- Juhani (personal 4/X)
+- Juhani (personal 4/X) -> later on Yavin?
 	- What are you thinking about?
 	- I know some parts are bad, but...
 	- Humans can be just as cruel to each other.
 	- Wait a second.
 Why are you telling me all this?
 	- No, it is alright.
 I will be here to listen to you whenever you want.
 		- _next personal story will unlock after a new level is acquired_ -> level 15
 - HK-47
 	- You don't need to call me master, you know.
 	- 'Organic meatbags?'
 	- You just called me a meatbag *again*!
 	- Neither do I, come to think of it…
 	- I survive.
 Somehow.
-	- …
+- reask
 	- I would like to try restoring some of your memory.
 (2/4 - Repair 11+)
 	- Lets get…
 	- …